kengen1/RSP-Obsidian-Vault/dsa_notes/sorting/heap_sort.md

     - Min-Heap : the parent node is less than or equal to its children

 ### Refresher : *What is a Binary Heap?*
-- is a **complete binary tree**, meaning all levels are completely fileld except possibly the last, which is filled from left to right
+- is a **complete binary tree**, meaning all levels are completely filled except possibly the last, which is filled from left to right

 ### Refresher : *What is Heapify?*
 - the process of ensuring the max-heap property is maintained in a subtree